fengyanshi/fengyanshi.github.io/inlet_shoal_info.rst

          SCREEN_INTV = 30.0
          PLOT_INTV_STATION = 0.5

- Set the grid spactin in x and y to 2.0 m:
+ Set the grid spacing in x and y to 2.0 m:

  .. code-block:: rest